 The overall aims of this research project were to explore the experiences of the children, parents and families involved in alternative care in Thailand.
 Despite the challenges of Covid-19, we were able to undertake this research project that reached a significant number of children (n.160) living in alternative care and their parents and families (n.20).
 The children we engaged with lived in a range of different care settings from Migrant Learning Centres, Buddhist temples, Government Children’s Homes and NGO centres.
 In total, we accessed 13 different care providers across four different regional locations: Central (Bangkok and Chonburi), North (Tak and Chiang Mai), North East (Nong Khai), South (Ja Na and Hat Yai).

 This research project was underpinned by a child rights perspective with the premise that lessons learned directly from the participants are important for policy and practice.
 We hold the view that any reform of national care systems needs to be underpinned by learning from the children, the very people who are at the centre of the practice.

 We hope that the participant’s voices and their views come across in this research -in both narrative and art forms- and that government and non-government policy actors and practitioners can consider these narratives and lived realities and bring about improvement for the children who are growing up in alternative care.

 The full report and a summary reports are available to download below.

 Dr Justin Rogers, Dr Victor Karunan, Dr Pryn Ketnim and Aphisara Saeli

-The research team has had their second article published.
-This paper presents a scoping review of literature that engages with children in residential care in Southeast Asia.
+The research team has had their third article published.
+This paper presents findings that explore family practices in Thai alternative care settings.

 This project is a collaboration between colleagues based at Thammasat University in Thailand and The Open University and The University of Bath in the UK.